gwik/synctools/README.md

-`synctools` provides a Pool structure that limit the concurrency of goroutines.
+`synctools` provides a Pool structure that limits the concurrency of goroutines.

-`Pool` wraps a `sync.WaitGroup` and uses a channels to limit the number of goroutines to be run.
+`Pool` wraps a `sync.WaitGroup` and uses a channels to limit the number of goroutines to be run in parallel.

 Example :